 You Need to Identify Your Motivations for Your Goals

-You need to know where you want your time and attention to go.1 If you don’t, they will go somewhere, but it’s less likely to be to a destination that you really think is best.
-So, it’s important to identify where you want to be at the end of the year, which will help you structure your days toward that end.
+You need to know where you want your time and attention to go.1 If you don’t, they will go somewhere.
+But it’s less likely to be to a destination that you really think is best.
+So, you need to identify where you want to be at the end of the year, which will help you use your days toward that end.

 But you can all too easily lose important projects and goals amid the frenetic pace of day-to-day life.
-So, in addition to identifying where you want to go, it’s also important to identify why you want to go there.
+So, in addition to identifying where you want to go, you also need to identify why you want to go there.

-With anything that’s challenging enough to become a goal, clear reasons for it will help you keep a hold of your aim when circumstances press and tempt you to downgrade it to simply an aspiration for “someday.”2
+With anything that’s challenging enough to become a goal, clear reasons for it will help you keep a hold of your aim.
+They will help you keep pushing toward it when circumstances press and tempt you to downgrade an important goal to simply an aspiration for “someday.”2

-This temptation can be especially strong when you get to the point of being mid-way along toward a goal.
-At that point, the initial enthusiasm for the project has probably declined.
+This temptation can be especially strong when you’re mid-way along toward a goal.
+At that point, your initial enthusiasm for the project has probably declined.
 But the finish line still looks quite far off.

 1. answer your own questions about why you’re continuing to pursue it,